-Josephine M. Egan, M.D., Senior Investigator Chief, Diabetes Section

-Chief, Diabetes Section

-Gerontology Research Center Room 2-105 Phone 410-558-8414 Fax 410-558-8381 E mail eganj@vax.grc.nia.nih.gov insulin release from individual beta cells in the islets of Langerhans.
+Josephine M. Egan, M.D., Senior Investigator Chief, Diabetes Section Gerontology Research Center Room 2-105 Phone 410-558-8414 Fax 410-558-8381 E mail eganj@vax.grc.nia.nih.gov Biography: Dr. Josephine Egan is a board certified endocrinologist who received her endocrine training at the University of Virginia, Charlottesville.
+She has been with the NIA since July, 1990.
+Her early work related to investigating and quantitating insulin release from individual beta cells in the islets of Langerhans.
 Using this methodology, she outlined the abnormalities that occur in the aging beta cells of rats.
 More recently she has been working on ways to reverse these abnormalities, on ways to increase insulin secretion in Type 2 diabetes mellitus and on outlining the growth factors involved in beta cell replication.
+Keywords: